Sounie/dependency-check/README.md

 packages.
 A single object with 2 unit tests.
 Not set up as a distributable artifact.

-## Potential enhancements
-- Check whether each class's package doesn't start with one of the specified unwanted packages.

 ## Known limitations
 - The recursive approach to accumulating dependency class information could potentially run out of stack.
 - Don't think we will pick up on dependencies that are brought in by Reflection